Drug Lab

 Contingency Management

 Contingency management (CM) treatments are efficacious in improving behavioral outcomes and reducing substance use.
-In CM treatments, patients are rewarded for successfully meeting certain behavioral outcomes (e.g. 1 week of smoking abstinence).
+In CM treatments, patients are rewarded for successfully meeting certain behavioral outcomes (e.g. 1 week of smoking abstinence, taking medication reliably).
 We explore a variety of ways that CM can be used in substance use treatment.

 Publications: